 What will happen next?

-Our Resourcing team will allocate your enquiry to a police officer/police staff member who will be able to assist you with your enquiry.
+Our Positive Action Team will allocate your enquiry to a Positive Action Ambassador who will be able to assist you with your enquiry.
 Once they have made contact, you can establish together what support you may require.
 We will endeavour to make contact with you within 28 days of receiving your information however this timescale will be dependent on operational demand.